P&O Ferries: UK plans to block ferries that don't pay minimum wage

 Mr Hebblethwaite then admitted to MPs that the firm had knowingly broken the law by not consulting with unions and planned to compensate workers instead.

-Speaking in the House of Commons, the transport secretary suggested that the company will be forced to "fundamentally rethink their decision".
+Speaking in the House of Commons, Mr Shapps suggested the company would be forced to "fundamentally rethink their decision".

+He said he wanted to see British ports refusing access to ferry companies "who don't pay a fair wage, as soon as [is] practical".

+The government will consult on the changes needed to make it a legal requirement, he added, but urged ports to take action "as soon as practical".

+However, responding to the announcement, the boss of the British Ports Association, Richard Ballantyne, said: "While it's right the government and the ferry industry look to improve employment rules and standards, the expectation that port authorities will need to enforce minimum wage rules in the shipping sector could be unworkable.

+"This will place ports in a difficult legal predicament, especially before any legislation is in place."

-He set out a number of measures in response to the shock redundancies, including plans to create "minimum wage corridors" on ferry routes between the UK and other countries.
+Mr Shapps set out a number of other measures in response to the P&O sackings, including plans to create "minimum wage corridors" on ferry routes between the UK and other countries.

 He added that he would take action to prevent employers using "fire and re-hire tactics" where the employer has not made "all reasonable efforts to reach agreement through a full and thorough consultation".